1chosenone/1chosenone/README.md

 * I love reading. 📚
 * Big fan of gym, basketball, and staying active. 🏀
-* Movie lover—especially Christopher Nolan films. 🎬
+* Movie lover - especially Christopher Nolan films. 🎬

 <!--
 **1chosenone/1chosenone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.